Assistant Professor at the University of Western Australia Business School.

 A Tale of Two Programs: Assessing Treatment and Control in NREGA Studies World Bank Economic Review

 Crowding-Out or Crowding-In?
 Public and Private Investment in India, with M. Raissi and V. Tulin.
 World Development

-Fiscal Transfers and Inflation: Evidence from India with Anand Shrivastava.
+Fiscal Transfers and Inflation: Evidence from India with A. Shrivastava.
 Empirical Economics

 Religion, Credit and Labour Markets in India with S. Iyer and A. Shrivastava, ed.
 F. Ibrahim.
 Oxford University Press (accepted)

 2020-2022 Religion and Covid-19 Keynes Fund, University of Cambridge.
 Joint with S. Iyer (University of Cambridge) and A. Shrivastava (Azim Premji University).
 Amount: $85,000.
 Role: Principal Investigator.

 2019-2022 Social Identities and the Labour Market Bill & Melinda Gates Foundation.
 Joint with researchers from IIM Bangalore and Azim Premji University.
 Amount: $500,000.
 Role: Principal Investigator.

 Find a full list of all grants here.

 Program Capital: The Cumulative Effect of Public Workfares (an older version with a different title: Cambridge working paper)

 "The Effect of Supply Base Diversification on the Propagation of Shocks" with C. Jenkins and D. Lenzo